emiloberg/liferay-ddmtool/README.md

 If you want the App to be able to handle custom structures and templates for custom DDM entities you may create a `customClassNameConfig.json` file in `$USERHOME/.ddmtool/config/`.

-1. Figure out the className of the new structure/template by searching the querying for `select value from classname_ where classNameId = 12345`.
+1. Figure out the className of the new structure/template by querying the database for `select value from classname_ where classNameId = 12345`.
 If the App finds a structure/template it does not recognize, it will tell you.
-It'll also tell you the server classNameId of that structure/template which you use in the query.
+It'll also tell you the server classNameId of that structure/template which you'll use in the query.
 2. Create/update the `customClassNameConfig.json` file, like below:

 #### Sample Custom Class Name Configuration